AlaskaAirlines/auro-tabs/docs/partials/index.md

 ### Basic example (unstyled)

-Some examples include some default styling!
-A fresh tab install will look like the following:
+We include very few default styles at the time of writing.
+The only styles we actively ship are focus borders and active-tab slider colors.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=../apiExamples/basic.html) -->